oscdoctest/Qi-Docs/docs/Writing_Data.rst

 ``Update values``
 ----------------

 Replaces a collection of events with events that contain matching primary indexes.
-If there is not an events with a matching index, the events are inserted.
+If there is not a collectin of events with a matching index, the events are inserted.